huggingface/blog/ml-web-games.md

 [{ label: "skateboard", score: 0.9980043172836304 }]
 ```

-*Woohoo!* 🥳 Althought the above code is just a small part of the [final product](https://github.com/xenova/doodle-dash), it shows how simple the machine learning side of it is!
+*Woohoo!* 🥳 Although the above code is just a small part of the [final product](https://github.com/xenova/doodle-dash), it shows how simple the machine-learning side of it is!
 The rest is just making it look nice and adding some game logic.

 ## 3. Game Design